vkhazin/devops-courseware/philosophy/improve-security.md

 * Faster and less risky processes speed-up squashing security bugs
 * Not bound to particular platforms equates to not being stuck with an outdated, inflexible software release process
 * Tend to adopt agile architectures and technologies e.g. Micro-Services and Container reducing attack surfaces
-* Agile infrastructure, application and platform security
+* Agile infrastructure, application and platform security and [DevOpSec](https://devopsec.org/)